pradeepkr103/react-raw-intro/03_listOfCardsStyledJSON/README.md

 * Reactive Technologies and Microservice Orchestration
 	 - It is all about SOA, microservices and orchestration and reactive technologies!
 	 - The scalability, performance and maintainability of complex application systems is HUGE!

-## Responsive mobile first vs Native Mobile

-* Responsive mobile First for Enterprise SaaS - does it work?
-	- Reality is Javascript and Mobile have advanced a lot
-	- For Enterprises the mobile fragmentation is really hard to manage

-* Why not Ruby-on-Rails ActiveRecord, MVC and Migrations?
-	- Ruby on Rails and similar MVC frameworks in Python, Scala or Java are all good.
-However the problem is the tech stack becomes very think and hard to comprehend.

-* Native Mobile?
-	- TODO

 # Setup